runemoondragon/satflix/frontend/vooomo_safe_token_warrant.md

 - **BTC Receiving Address / LN Invoice ID:**
 - Transaction hash or LN proof will be recorded for all contributon.
+- Contribution rights are tied directly to the holding of the corresponding inscription (SAFE certificate) on the Bitcoin blockchain.
+- Whoever controls the inscription controls the associated SAFE and Token Warrant rights.
+Ownership is determined by inscription possession.

 ---